Sign in

 What is a vbx rail?

 Sounds like something that is round?
-Why do you believe it will gain you accuracy?
+Why do you think it will improve accuracy?

 bradyaero